Who am I?

 Lloyd Wermske (my GrandFather)

-My paternal lineage is just "all kinds of broken."
+To the best of my knowledge, my paternal lineage is just "all kinds of broken."
 I know almost nothing of my biological, paternal grandfather.
 My father and grandmother told me stories of aristocracy and the noble Von Wermske name.
-It was all rubbish.; I was also told that my grandfather was Nazi Intelligence and was secreted to the United States at the end of WWII.
+It was all rubbish.
+I was also told that my grandfather was Nazi Intelligence and was secreted to the United States at the end of WWII.
 That too was disgusting rubbish.
 The truth is far more mundane and, for the 1940's, potentially embarrassing.

 My present understanding is that my father was a WWII baby, the product of an affair between a Beautician and an Airman returning from war.
 Donald was born August 22, 1945, in San Marcos, Texas (as evidenced by records in Hays County).
 His childhood is a black hole partially obscured by anecdotes that are not easily reconciled with the historical record.
 Aside from a child, the only evidence of a relationship is the Henderson family bible (which I have).

 Official records have yet to be discovered that Lloyd and Barbara were ever legally married or divorced.
-That's not to say that no evidence exists.
-But, there is very clear evidence that Lloyd married someone else (Patsy Jean) in 1950.
+That's not to say that no evidence exists (and if any evidence becomes available, I'll update the record to reflect such).
+That said, there is very clear evidence that Lloyd married someone else (Patsy Jean) in 1950.
 For Barbara and Lloyd, married or not, divorced or not, the fracture is obvious -- it also supports the vitriol, estrangement, and lies surrounding my father and his biological father.

 I've had no contact with the Patsy Jean Wermske branch of the family tree.
 From what little I've observed (and seasoned with a little imagination), I see them as good, wholesome folk -- the "Leave it to Beaver/Wonder Years" or Norman Rockwell family to my "All in the Family/Simpsons" experience.